This post may contain affiliate links. Click here to see what that means.

 ~ John Ruskin

 Bring a burst of winter to a hot summer day, with a nutritious and delicious homemade popsicle.
 Kombucha provides healing probiotics and beneficial acids.
 The berries are packed with antioxidants.
 Added bonus?
 They’re easy to make and taste sooooo good.
-Plus, to keep you from getting bored, I put together a Paleo Popsicle Roundup, linking to 10 other healthy recipes from around the web.
+Plus, to keep you from getting bored, I put together a Paleo AIP Popsicle Roundup at the end of this post, linking to 10 other healthy recipes from around the web.
 You can make a new kind every week, and even create your own variations.
 Happy summer, everyone!

 - Blend the berries and kombucha together in a blender, and then taste.
 Kombucha can taste anywhere from sweet-sour to very sour.
 Depending on your brew, you might find that no honey is needed.
 Otherwise, add a tablespoon at a time, until you hit your sweet spot.